LewisRKeeble/Noteit/README.md

   `systemctl start postgresql`
   `systemctl status postgresql`

-5. log into postgres without a password and set the password using:
+5. Log into postgres without a password and set the password using:

   `sudo -i -u postgres`
   `psql`